docker/docs/swarm/reference/swarm.md

 ---
 description: swarm command overview
-keywords:
-- Swarm, cluster, commands
+keywords: Swarm, cluster, commands
-title: "Swarm: A Docker-native clustering system"
+title: 'Swarm: A Docker-native clustering system'
 ---

 The `swarm` command runs a Swarm container on a Docker Engine host and performs the task specified by the required subcommand, `COMMAND`.